markboots/peg/README.md

 ...
 ```

 The Output table lists reflected efficiencies at each (wavelength/eV/incidence angle) sequentially from the -N order to the +N order.
 (Efficiencies are 0 if the orders are evanescent instead of propagating.)
-Note that we use the sign convention where inside orders are negative (n < 0), corresponding to the diffraction equation:
+Note that we use the sign convention where _inside diffraction orders_ are negative (n < 0), corresponding to the grating equation:

 sin(beta) = sin(alpha) + n \lambda / d